-As of June 30, 2016, we had cash and cash equivalents of \$39.4 million compared to \$67.8 million as of December 31, 2015, excluding cash attributable to Residential.
-We believe this cash is sufficient to fund our operations since we are generating asset management fees under the New AMA and our only ongoing cash expenditures are lease obligations, salaries and employee benefits, legal and professional fees and general and administrative expenses, the majority of which is covered by the Base Management Fees we receive under the New AMA.
+As of September 30, 2016, we had cash and cash equivalents of \$41.9 million compared to \$67.8 million as of December 31, 2015, excluding cash attributable to Residential.
+We believe this cash is sufficient to fund our operations since we are generating asset management fees under the New AMA and dividend income related to dividends declared and paid on the 1,624,465 shares of Residential common stock we own and our only ongoing cash expenditures are lease obligations, salaries and employee benefits, legal and professional fees and general and administrative expenses, which are covered by the Base Management Fees we receive under the New AMA.